Sebastian-Fitzner/veams.org/resources/templating/data/pages/components/usage/components__usage.md

 #### `components`

-Here you can find general components.
+Here you can find standard and JavaScript components.
 Just copy and paste the files you need into your project (`resources/templating/partials/components`).

-1. Each component has a data (JSON) and style (SCSS) file in the same folder.
+1. Each component has a partial (Handlebars), data (JSON), page (Handlebars) and style (SCSS) file in the same folder.
+2. Optionally there is a JavaScript file.
-2. The `JSON` file is your blueprint.
+3. The `JSON` file is your blueprint.
-3. The Sass file should be included.
+4. The Sass file should be included.

+#### `mvc`

+In the `mvc` folder you can find JavaScript components which are using a MV* framework.

 #### `wrap-with`